AnurupDatta/Startup_Idea_Media/README.md

 - 👍 Upvote your favorite ideas
 - 🏆 Leaderboard to see top-voted ideas
 - 🌙 Light and dark mode support
-- 💾 Local data persistence (no backend required)
+- 💾 backend : Mongo DB for idea storing (Node.js, Express.js)
 - 📤 Share ideas with others

 ## Screenshots